PyO3/pyo3/README.md

 about installing it.

 PyPy is also supported (via cpyext) for Python 3.5 only, targeted PyPy version is 7.0.0.
-Please refer to the guide for installation instruction against PyPy.
+Please refer to the [pypy section in the guide](https://pyo3.rs/master/pypy.html).

 You can either write a native Python module in Rust, or use Python from a Rust binary.